finli/RNA_mutations/Movie script.md

 Narrator:

-To tackle this challenge, we use a pre-trained model called RNA-FM.
-This model predicts the structure of ncRNA sequences using deep learning algorithms.
-By analyzing SNPs linked to cancer survival, along with other databases, we identify mutations that impact ncRNA, especially in cancer.
-For example, in breast cancer, certain SNPs in ncRNA disrupt its structure, damaging tumor-suppressing genes and potentially fueling tumor growth.
+To tackle this challenge, we used SNPs linked to cancer survival that we found from a genome study.
+Then we used a deep machine learning model called RNA-FM.
+This model predicts the structure of ncRNA sequences.
+We identified mutations that impact non-coding RNA, especially in cancer.

 [Visual: Show SNPs affecting ncRNA structure, leading to dysfunctional tumor suppressor genes]